Ladvien/ladvien.github.io/_posts/2019-09-01-lego-deep-learning-classifier-cnn.md

     target_size = (width_here, height_here),
 ...
 ```
 It bit me, as most frameworks I've used expect width first and then height.
-I mean, even when we talk about screen resolution we list width then height (e.g., `1920x1080`).
-Just be aware of it when using rectangle images.
-Always RTFM ('cause I don't).
+I mean, even when we talk about screen resolution we list width *then* height (e.g., `1920x1080`).
+Just stay aware when using rectangle images.
+Always RTFM (because I didn't).

-The `train_test_ratio` controls how many images are held back.
+The `train_test_ratio` controls how many images are held back for testing the model.
 I'd have to run through the code again, but I don't think this is needed.
-As the preprocessing script has already create a folder with so many validation images.
-Hmm, I'll add it to my tech debt list.
+As the preprocessing script has already created a folder with a set number of validation images.
+Hmm, I'll add it to my [tech debt](https://en.wikipedia.org/wiki/Technical_debt) list.

-The `zoom_range` parameter how far the script should zoom in on the images.
-Latly, `shear_range` controls how much of the images to clip off the edges before feeding them to the CNN.
+The `zoom_range` parameter controls how far the script should zoom in on the images.
+Lastly, `shear_range` controls how much of the images to clip off the edges before feeding them to the CNN.

 [![](../images/lego_classifier/batch.png){: .float-right}](https://ladvien.com/lego_classifier/batch.png)
 #### Parameters: CNN Hyperparameters
-Hyperparameters is the term machine-learning (ML) engineers use to refer to parameters which can impact the training outcome of a neural net.
+Hyperparameter is the term machine-learning (ML) engineers use to refer to parameters which can impact the training outcome of a neural net.

 * [What are Hyperparameters?](https://towardsdatascience.com/what-are-hyperparameters-and-how-to-tune-the-hyperparameters-in-a-deep-neural-network-d0604917584a)

-`batch_size` refers to the number of photos a neural-net should attempt to predict its class before updating the entire the weights of each [perceptron](https://towardsdatascience.com/what-the-hell-is-perceptron-626217814f53).
+`batch_size` refers to the number of photos a neural-net should attempt to predict its class before updating the entire the weights of each [perceptron](https://towardsdatascience.com/what-the-hell-is-perceptron-626217814f53).  **Note**, the highest batch size is usually limited by your GPU RAM.
+Locally, I use a `GTX 1060` with 6GB of RAM--I couldn't get a batch bigger than around 16.
+YMMV.

 `steps_per_epoch` are the number of batches to go through before considering one epoch complete. `epochs` is an arbitrary number representing how many `batches` * `steps_per_epoch` to go through before considering the training complete.